Making up your mind: done.

 Many directories have a proprietary job board too.
 By selecting your work preferences, you will be notified every time a new opening meets your requirements.

 There are definitely many other ways to find freelance (copy)writing work, but I haven’t yet tried them out.
-The ones I mentioned suits me, and in some cases worked out well.
+The ones I mentioned suits me and sometimes worked out well.